pdp10/sbpipe/docs/source/developer_manual.md

 Once the configuration is loaded and the parameters are imported, run() executes the pipeline.
 - The method parse() parses the dictionary and collects the values.

-#### R
-This folder contains a collection of R utility methods for plotting and generating statistics.
-These utilities are used by the pipelines during data analysis.

 #### report